Noise475/DevOps-Practice/terragrunt/README.md

 # Terragrunt Usage

-This folder treats this repo as a monorepo (containing helm/helmfile config within the same repo as terraform(terragrunt) config) and creates an eks-cluster with remote-state handled by S3 and state-locking within Dynamodb
+This folder treats this repo as a monorepo (containing terraform module config within the same repo as terragrunt config) and creates an eks-cluster with remote-state handled by S3 and state-locking within Dynamodb

 ## Terragrunt setup
 ``` shell